The Sterling Pro French Press Coffee Maker Review

-You’re after a smaller, portable model – We love the Sterling Pro, but, as we mentioned before, its smallest model is a whole liter!
+You’re after a smaller, portable model – We love the Sterling Pro, but, as we mentioned before, its smallest model is a whole litre!
 If you’re usually the only one having coffee or you’re after a portable model that you can take with you on your travels and days out, then we think you could consider the Frieling French press or Coffee Gator French Press.
-Both coffee makers are made of double walled stainless steel.
-The former even features a patented double-screen system, but it’s available in smaller models, such as 8, 17 and 23 ounces.
+Both coffee makers are made of double-walled stainless steel.
+The former even features a patented double-screen system, but it’s available in smaller models, such as 235 ml, 500 ml and 680 ml.

 You prefer glass models – Stainless steel French presses are undoubtedly more heat resistant, tougher and keep your coffee hot for longer, but we can’t deny that borosilicate glass French presses have a more elegant, timeless look.
 If you’d rather be able to see your coffee being brewed, then the Kona French press would make a better choice.

-Ranging from 35 to 59 ounces, the Sterling Pro is the best choice if you’re after a large high-quality French press.
+Ranging from 1 litre to 1.7 litre, the Sterling Pro is the best choice if you’re after a large high-quality French press.
 We especially love the double wall construction of its stainless steel body (hot coffee and no burning yourself!) and the double screen filter (richer taste and no sediment!).

 If you’re still on the fence, you can check out our other top picks, but if you like what you’ve seen… congrats: you’re just one step away from your next premium cup of coffee!